JonasFockstedt/Artificial_Intelligence_Project/PokerProject/PokerClient/agent.md

   - [ ] Rank potential strength.
     - [ ] Determine which goal hand is the closes.
 - [ ] When to "check" during opening round (if first).
-- [ ] Handle cases when Aces are low (when part of straight or straight flush).
+- [x] Handle cases when Aces are low (when part of a "A-2-3-4-5" straight or straight flush).
 - [x] Mark important cards.
 - [ ] Determine if close to flush